Nepiki/Guides/Pokémon---Red-and-Blue-Versions-(Game-Boy).md

+**[OUTDATED GUIDE]**
+*Since this guide, Red and Blue have been merged with a revision, and Yellow has had a revision as well.*
+*If/when this guide is updated, please use this for Red/Blue, and make another for Yellow.*

+***

 Pokémon [Red](http://retroachievements.org/game/724) / [Blue](http://retroachievements.org/game/586) / [Yellow](http://retroachievements.org/game/723)  game pages

 Currently the three Gen 1 sets are identical and this guide is made for that scenario.
 There are talks of a revision for the games and if so the guide will be updated.